nens/threedi-docs/source/f_problem_solving.rst

 Frequently Asked Questions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Klondike**

 - Are all my models automatically migrated?

-*We will supply schematisations for the new route*
+*We will supply schematisations for the new route.
+New Models need to be created by the user.
+This can easily be done by going to management.3di.live --> models --> schematisations select a schematisation and click 'generate model'*

+- I installed the new plugin but I don't see any models.
+What happened to them?

+*Don't worry, your schematisation have all been migrated.
+Simply generate the models using the management.3di.live page and your models will be available*

+- Can I calculate with models generated with inpy using the new simulations and models plugin?

+*No, you can't.
+Either use the old plugin for that or go to management.3di.live and generate the 3Di model from the schematisation of choice.
+We highly recommend everyone to start using the new route*

 -	I don’t like change, can I still use the old inpy & Tortoise?